GuilhermeMachado/dotfiles/README.md

 # Brewfile + Iterm2 + Ruby Configuration

-Welcome to my repository, designed to simplify the setup of my development environment.
-Here, you will find a Brewfile, swift scripts for Iterm2, and ruby configuration.
+Are you tired of configuring your Mac every time you switch to a new machine?
+Fear not, this repository has got you covered!
+Welcome to my repository, designed to simplify the setup of your development environment with a few simple steps.

 ## 1. Using the Brewfile
 The Brewfile in this repository contains a list of applications and utilities that I use in my development environment.
 To use the Brewfile, you will need to have Homebrew installed on your machine.